 And we don't mean the artificial intelligence or robot kind, although that does help.
 Store associates are the closest a retailer can get to that handy chat bar at the bottom of the screen where uncertain customers can ask a question and get an answer within minutes.
 Human interaction in customer service isn't dead.
 If it was, we all wouldn't be frantically pressing 0 to get through to a real live person from the phone company.

 To make full use of store associates, they have to be able to answer questions and quickly find the answers they don't know.
 This is tricky without giving store associates technology.
 In fact, 53% of millennial respondents surveyed thought store associates lacked the proper technology to give great customer service and product recommendations.
 Technology gives customers the answers to all their questions - it can do the same for store associates.

 You can't optimize (or improve!) what you can't measure, and that's the biggest lesson stores can steal from online shopping.
 What's the point of optimizing the conversion rate of your ecommerce site if it just looks pretty but doesn't drive more conversions?
 The same goes for stores.

 If conversion rates aren't tracked in every store and compared against each other, there's no way to figure out what designs and modifications actually work in stores.
 There's no way for head office to make data-driven decisions, and very limited means of understanding what customers want from the in-store shopping experience.

 Optimizing your in-store conversion rate requires the same detail-oriented, data-driven and methodical approach to customer experience that online does.
 And that means the dividing line between online and offline has become blurred.

 What if you could optimize your stores as easily as your ecommerce site?
-YOOBIC's in-store conversion optimization platform empowers all your stores to be at their best through operational excellence, collaborative learning and streamlined team communication.
+YOOBIC empowers all your stores to be at their best through operational excellence, collaborative learning and employee engagement.